onthebusiness/harelang.org/content/tutorials/introduction.md

-      A common convention in most libraries is to define a single `error` type, which is a tagged union of all possible errors that could be returned by that module, and an `strerror` function, which converts any error to a human-readable representation.
+      A common convention in most libraries is to define a single `error` type, which is a tagged union of all possible errors that could be returned by that module, and a `strerror` function, which converts any error to a human-readable representation.
 We saw this in the previous example with the `io::error` type and the `io::strerror` function.